lockss/lockss.github.io/developers/plugin/plugin-concepts.md

 ### Minimalistic Plugin

-A simplistic plugin will likely have at minimum:
+A simple plugin will likely have at minimum:

 *   Identifying elements, including configuration parameters.
 *   Start URLs, an optionally, additional permission URLs.